Etruria: Cities of Etruria

 There was a period between 600 BC and 500 BC, during which twelve Etruscan city-states formed a loose confederation known as the Etruscan League.
 Etruscan was the official language for their meetings.
 When Etruria was conquered by the Roman Republic, Latin became the official language.

 Roman Etruria

 In the Augustan organization of Roman Italy, Etruria was the name of a region (Regio VII).
 Its borders were the Tiber, the Tyrrhenian Sea, the Apuan Alps, and the Apennines.
 This is roughly coincident with those of Etruria before the Roman period that began in 509 BC.

 Etruria in modern history

 The Grand Duchy of Tuscany (which existed 1569–1801 and 1814–1859) styled itself in Latin as Magnus Ducatus Etruriae (Grand Duchy of Etruria).
 The name Etruria also was applied to the Kingdom of Etruria, an ephemeral client state of Napoleon I of France that replaced the Grand Duchy between 1801 and 1807.

 A particularly noteworthy work dealing with Etruscan locations is D. H. Lawrence's Sketches of Etruscan Places and Other Italian Essays.

+British explorer George Dennis explored the ruins and sites of the region in the 1840s producing Cities and cemeteries of Etruria, published in 1848 by the British Museum, and including sketches by Dennis and Samuel James Ainsley.